Kruptein/planarally-docs/src/pages/blog/introducing-floors.md

 Now onto a feature with a more visual bigger impact: floors!

-_The following video uses content from the Waterdeep:Dragonheist campaign published by Wizards of the coast_
+_The following video uses content from the Waterdeep\:Dragonheist campaign published by Wizards of the coast_

 <video src="/blog/release-0.19/floors.webm" type="video/webm" style="max-width: 75vh;" autoplay loop></video>